aws/aws-cdk-rfcs/text/0001-cdk-update.md

 To an extent, yes, but there are caveats.
 In order to update the lambda code you will need to run your build process to create the jar or executable that you are uploading as lambda code.

+### Does this feature work with `aws-lambda-go` for compiled Lambdas?

+Yes, if your lambda is defined by an `aws-lambda-go`, `aws-lambda-python`, or `aws-lambda-nodejs` construct, the accelerate and watch capabilities will work within those source trees to automatically deploy changes to your code as you make it.

 ### What about "other resource type"?